Accreditation guidelines

 Festival access and embargo

-2. In line with the BFI’s Sustainability Pledge, your pass is digital and will be sent via email and available at your delegate account from 22 September.
-We encourage all delegates to use a PDF pass, however a printed pass can be obtained on request from the Delegate Services desk.
+- In line with the BFI’s Sustainability Pledge, your pass is digital and will be sent via email and available at your delegate account from 27 September.
+We encourage all delegates to use a PDF pass, however a printed pass can be requested as part of the application process or from the Delegate Services desk.

 Copyright materials